8-day Tour - Classical Greece

 Day One – Athens

-..Welcome to Athens, the fabled and vibrant metropolis of Greece….Upon your arrival our private chauffeur service will take you to your hotel located in the heart of the historical center of the city with amazing view on the Acropolis.
+..Welcome to Athens, the fabled and vibrant metropolis of Greece….The 8-day classical Greece tour begins with our private chauffeur service taking you to your hotel located in the heart of the historical center of the city with an amazing view on the Acropolis.
 You can spend some hour in leisure to wash away your journey and when rested we are ready for our first walk in the picturesque cobblestone streets of Plaka, the oldest neighborhood of the city, the so-called “the neighborhood of the Gods”.
 We will wander for a while through the ruins of the Roman and Ancient Agora where Socrates and Plato used to hang out.
 We just begin to dive into a 6.000 years old culture…

 We will have our dinner in a charming, traditional tavern where we will savor Mediterranean tastes and flavors, Greek dishes and fine wine as well.

 We will start our philosophy tour with a visit to the Lyceum of Aristotle.
 This place of learning was one of the most significant sites of ancient Greece and one of the oldest gymnasia of Classical Athens.
 Founded by Aristotle in 335 BC in a grove sacred to Apollo Lyceius and because of Aristotle’s habit of walking about the grove while lecturing his students, the Lyceum was known as “Peripatetic School” (from the word “peripatos” which in Greek means stroll).
 Here Aristotle and others taught philosophy, mathematics and rhetoric